ivanursul/ivanursul/articles/java/openSourceCollections.md

   </tr>
   <tr>
     <td>ListValuedMap<&#xfeff;K, V></td>
-    <td>Map that holds a list of values against each key</td>
+    <td>A Map that holds a list of values against each key</td>
   </tr>
   <tr>
     <td>MultiValuedMap<&#xfeff;K, V></td>
-    <td>Map that holds a collection of values against each key</td>
+    <td>A Map that holds a collection of values against each key</td>
   </tr>
   <tr>
     <td>MultiSet<&#xfeff;E></td>
-    <td>Collection that counts the number of times an object appears in the collection</td>
+    <td>A Collection that counts the number of times an object appears in the collection</td>
   </tr>
   <tr>
     <td>Unmodifiable</td>